Contributing to Mantine

 Ways to contribute

-• Share Mantine: Share links to the Mantine docs with everyone who might be interested!
-Share Mantine on Twitter here.
+- Share Mantine: Share links to the Mantine docs with everyone who might be interested!
+Share Mantine on X here.

 Contributing workflow

-• After finalizing issue details, as you begin working on the code, please make sure to follow commit conventions.
+- After finalizing issue details, you can begin working on the code.

 Get started with Mantine locally

-• To start docs – npm run docs
+npm run storybook - To start docs –

-• To rebuild props descriptions – npm run docs:docgen
+npm run docs - To rebuild props descriptions –

 npm scripts